HazyResearch/deepdive/doc/walkthrough.md

 A typical use case for Deepdive is [Relation Extraction](/doc/general/relation_extraction.html).
 This tutorial will walk you through building a full DeepDive application that extracts `has_spouse` relationships from raw text.
 We use news articles as our input data and want to extract all pairs of people that participate in a `has_spouse` relation.
 For example *Barack Obama* and *Michelle Obama*.
 One can imagine how this example can be translated to other domains, such as extracting intractions between drugs, or relationships among companies.

+The full application is also available in the `/examples` folder of Deepdive and includes a `setup_database.sh` script.

 ### Contents